ustc-pldpa/2018s/ocaml-setup.md

 # OCaml setup

-This guide demonstrates how to install/setup Lua and its related programs for your development environment.
+This guide demonstrates how to install/setup OCaml and its related programs for your development environment.
 Only follow this guide for local installation to either OS X, Ubuntu 16.04, or Bash on Ubuntu on Windows.

 ## 1. Install the binaries